 And that can get messy.

-4. SKAGs are chaotic for your Google Ads account
+4. Chaotic for your Google Ads account

-But here’s the thing: it’s easier to miss crucial factors (including high- and low-performing keywords) with SKAGs because you need so many of them.
+It’s easier to miss crucial factors (including high- and low-performing keywords) with SKAGs because you need so many of them.

 Our well-equipped marketing agency doesn’t use SKAGs for many reasons, including this one.
 Now imagine how difficult it’d be for small businesses to manage each search term report, or monitor search volume, conversion rates, and bounce rate for each ad’s landing page.
-SKAGs make it overwhelmingly tedious.

 In fact, SKAGs disorganize your Google Ads campaigns unnecessarily, making it difficult to maintain a big-picture lens of your PPC marketing strategy.